hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 <img src="../img/dbsnp.png" width="500">

-To add dbSNP information you need to download the organism specific data using their [FTP download](ftp://ftp.ncbi.nih.gov/snp/) site. **We have already done this for you** and was the zip file that you copied over into your `reference_data` folder.
+To add dbSNP information you need to download the organism specific data using their FTP download. **We have already done this for you** and was the zip file that you copied over into your `reference_data` folder.

+> For the full dbSNP dataset that corresponds with our data you can download it via the FTP site: ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/ .
+You may notice is that there are alot of files, and the README does not provide enough information.
+To find out more on how the datasets differ you can access the [NCBI human variation docs](http://www.ncbi.nlm.nih.gov/variation/docs/human_variation_vcf/).

 To annotate our data with dbSNP information we wil be using [`bcftools`](https://samtools.github.io/bcftools/), a command-line utility for variant calling and manipulating VCF files and its binary counterpart BCF files.
 It is a part of the `samtools` project, a tool that we are by now pretty familiar with.